StarRocks/starrocks/docs/sql-reference/sql-functions/aggregate-functions/sum.md

 4. Use this function to compute sum.

-    Example 1：Calculate the total sales of each region.
+    Example 1: Calculate the total sales of each region.

     ```Plain Text
     MySQL > SELECT region_num, sum(sales) from employees